 25 km/h is sometimes not enough for you?
 Then you may have already come across the topic of e-bike tuning.
 In fact, there are several ways to work around the speed limit of the e-bike motors.
 In this article, you will find out what these tricks are and why you should definitely keep your hands off them.

-You are in a rush and your e-bike motor suddenly switches off because the maximum speed has been reached?
-Most riders of electric bicycles know this moment.
-The same goes for the desire to “get a little more out of the motor”.
+You are in the middle of a speed rush and then the motor switches off because the maximum speed has been reached?
+Most e-bike riders know this moment.
+The same goes for the desire to tickle a little more out of the drive.
 But is that possible at all?
-The answer is “yes and no”.
+The answer is “yes”.

-But the risks of bike tuning are much higher than many people realise.
+But the risks of e-bike tuning are much higher than many people realise.

-How does the speed limit for electric bikes work?
+How does the speed lock for electric bikes work?

-Motors of electric bikes are only allowed to be active up to a speed of 25 km/h in many European countries – including Austria, Germany and the UK.
-Therefore, e-bike motors measure the speed and automatically switch off as soon as the maximum is reached.
+E-bike motors are only allowed to be active up to a speed of 25 km/h in both Austria and Germany.
+Therefore, e-bike drives measure the speed and automatically switch off as soon as the maximum is reached.

-How the measurement works differs depending on the drive unit.
+How the measurement works differs depending on the drive.

-With speed sensor: If your electric bike has a mid-drive motor, a sensor measures the speed.
+• With speed sensor: If your e-bike has a mid-motor, a sensor measures the speed.
 This is a simple component that works with a magnet.
-Such a sensor is a gateway for bike tuning.
+Such a sensor is a gateway for e-bike tuning.

-Without speed sensor: Hub motors do not need a sensor.
-Here, the motor itself directly detects the speed.
+• Without speed sensor: Hub motors do not need a sensor.
+Here, the motor directly detects the speed.
 This makes tuning much more difficult or even impossible.

-E-bike tuning – an overview of the possibilities
+E-bike tuning – an overview of the ways of tricking the speed limit

 E-bike tuning works in different ways:

-Chip tuning: You plug a tuning module onto the speed sensor.
-From a certain speed, it is specially designed to ensure that the speed sensor only transmits half or a third of the actual speed to the control unit.
+• Plug-on chips: You plug a tuning module onto the speed sensor.
+Above a certain speed, it ensures that the speed sensor only transmits half the actual speed limit or a third of the actual speed to the motor control unit.
 This means, of course, that the values displayed by your bike computer are no longer correct.
-In addition, the plug-in chip can be recognised by a trained eye at first glance.
-On the other hand, such a chip can be easily removed in order to ride your electric bicycle in its original condition.
+In addition, the plug-on chips can be recognised by the trained eye at first glance.
+On the other hand, such a chip can be easily removed in order to ride your pedelec in its original condition.

-Fixed tuning solutions: Fixed tuning solutions or tuning kits are available in different variants.
-These include the so-called “dongles”, which function similarly to chip tuning.
-The installation of permanently mounted solutions is usually invisible and partly depends on the wheel circumference.
-Complex variants have the additional advantage that they do not falsify displayed values such as the average speed.
+• Permanently installed tuning solutions: Permanently installed tuning solutions or tuning kits are available in different variants.
+These include the so-called “dongles”, which function similarly to clip-on chips.
+Permanently mounted solutions are usually invisible.
+Elaborate variants have the additional advantage that they do not falsify displayed values such as speed.

-Software tuning: Many chips or modules do not change the programming of the drive unit.
-Instead, they “fool” the control system into thinking that the speed is slower than it actually is.
-Tuning kits, on the other hand, can be used to increase or remove the speed cut.
-Theoretically, it is possible to reach higher speeds this way than with a plug-in solution.
-However, the intervention is deeper and is often difficult to reverse.
+• Software tuning: Many chips or modules do not change the programming of the e-bike drive.
+Instead, they fool the motor control system into thinking that the speed is slower than the actual speed.
+Tuning kits, on the other hand, can be used to increase or remove speed limits.
+Theoretically, significantly higher speeds are possible than with a plug-on solution.
+However, the intervention is deeper and often difficult to reverse.

 Tuning apps: Most tuning apps only work in combination with a tuning module.
 They are used to control the tuning and to view central values.
-However, there are also apps that allow you to change the region in which the e-bike motor locates you – to the USA.
-This gives you more room for manoeuvre, because in the USA, e-bike motors are allowed to support speeds of up to 32 km/h.
+However, there are also apps that allow you to change the region in which the e-bike motor locates you to the USA.
+Then you have more room for manoeuvre, because in the USA, e-bike motors are allowed to support speeds of up to 32 km/h.

 Why you should not tune an electric bike